zijiezhu/martinisoft.github.io/_posts/2014-02-21-some-well-kept-chicago-developer-secrets.markdown

 If you're looking for a job, seeking mentorship, or simply want to meet and hang out with developers.
 Reach out to the many shops and simply ask if you can spend a day or part of a day with them.
 You would be shocked at how many will not only say yes, but welcome you with open arms and sometimes even offer you a free lunch.

 [Working remotely](/2014/02/14/my-remote-life--lessons-and-tips.html) does provide the advantage of being able to visit other offices and network.
-It's my #1 tip to al new developers wanting to know how and where to connect.
+It's my #1 tip to all new developers wanting to know how and where to connect.

 ### #2 - Mentorship is a two-way street